 21. Review the fixed guideway and high intensity busway segments form.
-Discuss the agency revenue service start date for any segments added in the 2018 report year with the persons reporting NTD data.
+Discuss the agency revenue service start date for any segments added in the 2019 report year with the persons reporting NTD data.
 This is the commencement date of revenue service for each fixed guideway and high intensity busway segment.
 Determine that the date reported is the date that the agency began revenue service.
 This may be later than the original date of revenue service if the transit agency is not the original operator.
-If a segment was added for the 2018 report year, the agency revenue service date must occur within the transit agency's 2018 fiscal year.
+If a segment was added for the 2019 report year, the agency revenue service date must occur within the transit agency's 2019 fiscal year.
 Segments are grouped by like characteristics.
 Note that for apportionment purposes, under the State of Good Repair (§5337) and Bus and Bus Facilities (§5339) programs, the 7-year age requirement for fixed guideway and high intensity busway segments is based on the report year when the segment is first reported by any NTD transit agency.
 This pertains to segments reported for the first time in the current report year.
 Even if a transit agency can document an agency revenue service start date prior to the current NTD report year, FTA will only consider segments continuously reported to the NTD.

 We discussed with the personnel responsible for maintaining and reporting the Metropolitan Council's NTD data the information reported on the Fixed Guideway/High Intensity Busway Segments form.
-No segments were added in the 2018 report year; however, there were two segments added in 2017 that were not approved by the NTD until 2018.
-We were informed that the commencement date is the same date as when revenue service began.
+No segments were added in the 2019 report year.
 The Metropolitan Council reported fixed guideway and high intensity busway segments summarized by like characteristics (Policy Manual, Federal Funding Allocation Test t).